The Measurement Import and Configuration Wizards

-Creating Configurations Using the Configuration Wizard
+Creating Configurations Using the Wizards

-Configuration Types
+Configuration Types Supported by the Wizards

 Depending on your application goals, two types of configurations are supported.